zelmandesign/scrapper-mvp/README.md

 - Redis is the **queue driver**
 - Horizon is used to **supervise and monitor jobs**
 - Use `sail artisan horizon` to start workers after bringing containers up

-⸻
-Do you want me to also add a section showing example endpoints (like /v1/scrapes POST, /v1/profiles GET) so that README doubles as quick API docs?